 National Board of Diving and Hyperbaric Medical Technology (NBDHMT) approved introductory course.
 As part of the clinical internship, they must also complete the Transcutaneous Oxygen Monitoring (TCOM) Module.
 They require 480 hours of clinical work experience in undersea, hyperbaric medicine or aviation medicine technology, 40 hours of which need to be formally supervised.

-Hyperbaric controllers need to receive continuous education according to the advances in the field and also in decompression theory.
+Certified hyperbaric technologists need to receive continuous education according to the advances in the field and also in decompression theory.
 They must be regularly updated on the main aspects of the diseases that will be treated in the chamber.

 NBDHMT set the standards for introductory training courses, evaluate certification programs and promote professional development.
 The